Audio sample management

 Figure 2

-It looks like some kind of classic 2d clustering such as UMap driving the search, which is fine IMO; that is more or less what those algorithms were designed for You are encouraged to lean into serendipity to get stuff done.
+It looks like some kind of classic 2d clustering such as UMap driving the search, which is fine IMO; that is more or less what those algorithms were designed for.
+You are encouraged to lean into serendipity to get stuff done.
 I would say that this attempts to surf serendipity, which is probably the right approach for me personally.

 2 Sononym

 Sononym (USD99) (Windows/macos/linux) is more of an indexer and less of a sampler in its own right.
-It also focuses on drum sounds but has a richer vocabulary for them than Atlas; seems to be designed to supplement traditional workflows with precision searching rather than an instrument in its own right.
+It also focuses on drum sounds but has a richer vocabulary for them than Atlas; it seems to be designed to supplement traditional workflows with precision searching rather than as an instrument in its own right.

-Since I already seem to suffer some kind of OCD when it comes to sample organisation I am restricting myself to Atlas rather than get lost in the excessive informativeness of Sononym.
+Since I already seem to suffer some kind of OCD when it comes to sample organization, I am restricting myself to Atlas rather than get lost in the excessive informativeness of Sononym.
 This is probably about my brain.

 3 Incoming